About this course

 How to take this course

-The course is divided in 6 Units on Remote Sensing, Geology, Oceanography, Meteorology, Climate, and Earth as a System.
-Each Unit is comprised of several lessons that are laid out in the same sequence, work through the material in the order that it is presented, visit all links, interact whenever possible, and be sure to complete the Unit quiz and evaluation at the end of the last lesson in each Unit.
+This is a self paced course divided in 6 Units on Remote Sensing, Geology, Oceanography, Meteorology, Climate, and Earth as a System.
+Each Unit is comprised of several lessons that are laid out in the same sequence, work through the material in the order that it is presented, visit all links and interact whenever possible.

 Lesson Sequence